davevanveen/davevanveen.github.io/_projects/books.md

 <br>
 # Overview
 During the first year of covid, I had the delight of reading a new book every week.
 Here are those which stood out and a brief reason why.
-Organized by genre:
+Feel free to skim the whole list or just pick your favorite genre:
 * <a href="#ct">Coffee Table</a>
 * <a href="#ec">Ecology</a>
 * <a href="#fi">Fiction</a>